 |Gulbarga Fort||Gulbarga, Karnataka|

-What led to the fall of Deccan Sultanate?
+What led to the fall of the Deccan Sultanate?

 The Deccan Sultanates were conquered by the Mughal Empire by stripping Berar from Ahmadnagar in 1596.
 Ahmadnagar was completely conquered between 1616 and 1636.
 Later, during 1686-1687, Golconda and Bijapur were conquered by Aurangzeb.